No-Name-temporary/tests-ui/README.md

 * `/tests`: view all tests
 * `/tests/new`: create a new test
 * `/tests/:id/runs`: view all runs for a given test
-* `/tests/:id/runs/:id`: view the details of a single run of a given test
+* `/tests/:id/runs/:id`: view the details of a single run for a given test